vivekbhr/shinychecklist/README.md

 ```

 Notice how easy this is?
 After defining the forms with R lists, it's literally two function calls for each form to get it set up.
 A couple things to note: first, the soccer form uses the `multiple = FALSE` option, which means a user can only submit once (if you restart the Shiny app, the same user is able to submit the form again).
 Secondly, the first form uses the `password` option, which means that the admin table will be available IF you add `?admin=1` to the URL.
 To see the responses from the admin table, click on "Show responses" and type in the password "shinyforms".
 This app also uses several other features.

-#### Feedback

-If you think you could have a use for `shinyforms`, please do [let me know](http://deanattali.com/aboutme/#contact) or [file an issue](https://github.com/daattali/shinyforms/issues).
-Don't be shy!

-#### Notes

-Please don't look at the code, it's hideous!
-This was done at runconf16 in just a few very short hours so it needs to be cleaned up quite a bit.
-Also, since so little time was spent building this package so far, it's very likely that the API will change.
-I'm completely open for input.